MauricioRTG/SkatePark/README.md

 Experience: As a skater of the modern world, you travel to another world.
 You can’t wait to try your skills in this new environment and be the best.

-For more details see the pdf document: Other World SkatePark.pdf
+For more details see the pdf document: Other World SkatePark.pdf.

+Note: Started the project using the Unreal Engine Third Person Game template.